doehm/eyedroppeR/README.md

     `eyedropper(n = 8, img_path = '<paste address here>', label = "Sunset on the South Coast")`.

 5. If it’s the first time you have run `eyedropper` complete the calibration setup.
-It only needs to be done once.
-Just click the top dot and then the bottom dot.
+It only needs to be done once, just click the top dot and then the bottom dot.
+(This is temporary until I find an automated way to do it that works for everyone’s system setup.
+It only takes a few seconds, and trust me it’s more efficient than selecting the wrong colours and trying to work out why.)

     <img src='dev/images/calibrate.png' height = 270 width = 480/>